Art Courses, General (Art, Art History, and Design) (ARTS)

 ARTS:1002 Colloquium in Visual Art and Design 1 s.h.

-School of Art and Art History privileges, expectations, course offerings, and procedures; overview of various studio labs, processes, and equipment; introduction to faculty research; students receive support for development of their studio practice, build community and dialogue within the studio art division among majors, and explore career paths and internships.
+School of Art, Art History, and Design privileges, expectations, course offerings, and procedures; overview of various studio labs, processes, and equipment; introduction to faculty research; students receive support for development of their studio practice, build community and dialogue within the studio art division among majors, and explore career paths and internships.

 ARTS:1010 Elements of Art 3 s.h.